 Cost of Ownership

-What's certain is that this second generation model represents a decent step forward from its predecessor, lighter, more sophisticated and eminently more desirable.
+What's certain is that this second generation model is, in this improved form, more sophisticated and eminently more desirable.
 Which makes it even harder to ignore if you're target market for this kind of contender.
 One thing's certain: here's another very desirable Audi.

 Audi A5 Sportback review by Jonathan Crouch